When are you open?

 What should I wear, what should I bring?

 Wear comfortable clothes and shoes.
-A light jacket and sunscreen is always recommended.
+A light jacket and sunscreen are always recommended.
 Temperatures on Lake Superior can be 10 to 15 degrees cooler than temperatures on shore.
 Don’t forget your camera!

 Are life jackets provided?